History of Thailand: Rama II and Rama III (1809–1851)

-King Rama II (Phra Phutthaloetla) was the son of Rama I. His accession to the throne was accompanied by a plot, during which 40 people were killed.
-The calmness of the interior and the exterior, which during the reign of Rama II and his successor Rama III (Phra Nangklao), prevailed mainly through giving in to conflicts and building good relations with influential clans in the country.
+King Rama II (Phra Phutthaloetla) was the son of Rama I. His accession was accompanied by a plot in which 40 people were killed.
+Calm at home and abroad under him and his successor Rama III (Phra Nangklao) rested mainly on conceding conflicts and keeping good relations with influential clans.

-During Rama II's reign, the kingdom saw a cultural renaissance after the massive wars that plagued his predecessor's reign; particularly in the fields of arts and literature.
+Under Rama II the kingdom saw a cultural revival in the arts and literature after the wars of his predecessor's reign.
 Poets employed by Rama II included Sunthorn Phu the drunken writer (Phra Aphai Mani) and Narin Dhibet (Nirat Narin).

-Foreign relations were initially dominated by relations with the neighbouring states, while those with European colonial powers started to enter in the background.
-In Cambodia and Laos, Vietnam gained the supremacy, a fact which Rama II initially accepted.
-When a rebellion broke out in Vietnam under Rama III in 1833–34, he tried to subdue the Vietnamese militarily, but this led to a costly defeat for the Siamese troops.
-In the 1840s, however, the Khmer themselves succeeded in expelling the Vietnamese, which subsequently led to the greater influence of Siam in Cambodia.
+Foreign relations turned at first on the neighbouring states, with the European colonial powers in the background.
+Vietnam gained supremacy in Cambodia and Laos, which Rama II at first accepted.
+When a rebellion broke out in Vietnam in 1833–34 Rama III tried to subdue the Vietnamese by force, at a costly defeat for the Siamese troops.
+In the 1840s the Khmer expelled the Vietnamese themselves, and Siamese influence in Cambodia grew.
 At the same time, Siam kept sending tribute to China.